Humulus lupulus: Uses

+In alcohol brewing

 H. lupulus is first mentioned in 768 CE when King Pepin donated hops to a monastery in Paris.
 Cultivation was first recorded in 859 CE, in documents from a monastery in Freising, Germany.

 The chemical compounds found in H. lupulus are the main components in flavoring and bittering beer.
 The fragrant flower cones, known as hops, impart a bitter flavor and also have aromatic and preservative qualities.
 Some other compounds help with creating foam in beer.
 Chemicals such as linalool and aldehydes contribute to the flavor of beer.
 The main components of bitterness in beer are iso-alpha acids, with many other compounds contributing to beer's overall bitterness.
 Until the Middle Ages, many varieties of plant were used to flavor beer, including most commonly Myrica gale.
 H. lupulus became favored because it contains preserving agents which prolong the viability of a brew.

-Culture
+Outside alcohol production

+Buds or hops of Humulus lupulus are used in Iranian ethnomedicine as a sedative.

+In culture

 H. lupulus was voted the county flower of Kent in 2002 following a poll by the wild flora conservation charity Plantlife.